edgarmedrano/javier-js-code/README.md

 # JAvascript Voicexml InterpretER
-### This is the JavaScript implementation, if you're looking for the Java version take a look at [javier-java-code](https://github.com/edgarmedrano/javier-java-code)
+### This is the JavaScript implementation, if you're looking for the Java implementation take a look at [javier-java-code](https://github.com/edgarmedrano/javier-java-code)

 To know more about JAVIER, please visit (http://javier.sourceforge.net/getstart.html).